github-benjamin-davy/turbostressreports/README.md

-# ec2emissionfactors
+# Turbostress Reports
-A dataset containing AWS EC2 specifications, as well as power consumption and carbon emissions estimations
+A collection of power consumption measurements of bare metal servers, performed using the turbostress tool